topranks/wmf-clab/README.md

 ### Modelling switches

-WMF routers commonly have connections to layer-2 switches, typically with multiple 802.1q sub-interfaces on each link connecting to a different Vlan on the switch.
+WMF routers commonly have connections to layer-2 switches, typically with multiple 802.1q sub-interfaces on each link connecting multiple Vlans on the switch.

-In the lab these are modelled by using basic containers of kind 'linux', using a standard Debian container image.
-Each of these has a vlan-aware bridge added to them by the startup script, called 'br0'.
-All interfaces terminating on these nodes are bound to the br0 device, and set to either 'access' or 'trunk' mode with the correct Vlan's allowed.
-This connects nodes at layer-2 similar to our legacy switches, but using Linux bridge.
+The lab uses vanilla Debian containers to model the switches.
+Each has a vlan-aware bridge 'br0' added to them by the startup script.
+All interfaces on them are bound to the br0 device, and set to either 'access' or 'trunk' mode with the correct Vlan's allowed.
+This connects nodes at layer-2 similar to our switches, but using Linux bridge.

-Sub-interfaces on router ports conneced to these bridges are also created by the start script, as containerlab does not support creating vlan-based interfaces directly.
+Router sub-interfaces connecting to these bridges are also created by the start script, as containerlab does not support creating vlan-based interfaces directly.

 ## Running the script for the first time